 - B. Weighing-in of the competitors must take place no earlier than 2 1⁄2 hours before the start of the competition for a particular category.
 All lifters in the category must attend the weigh-in, which will be carried out in the presence of appointed officials for that category. - C. The weigh-in period will last 1 1/2 hours or until all lifters have been weighed.
 The remaining time before the commencement of lifting will be used for the purpose of final competition preparation. - D. Any weigh-in procedure which does not take place "on-site" (i.e. "honor system weigh-in", "call-in weigh-in") is strictly prohibited.
 A Regional Director must not accept results from an invitational where the weigh-in procedure is in conflict with T.H.S.P.A.
 Rules and By-laws. - E. Lifters must be weighed nude or in appropriate underwear, which complies with the specifications, set out in the appropriate section of the rulebook and which does not effectively change the lifter's weight.
 If a question exists regarding weight of undergarments, a re-weigh in the nude may be requested. - F. If not previously carried out, the inspection of the costume and personal equipment will take place as the lifter is approaching the platform prior to their attempt. - G. Each lifter may only be weighed once.
 Only those whose body weight is heavier or lighter than the category limits of the category entered are allowed to return to the scales.
 They must return to the scales and make weight within the limits of the hour and one half allowed for the weigh-in; otherwise they will be eliminated from the competition for that body weight category.
-A lifter can only be reweighed after all lifters in the same body weight category have been weighed once.
+A lifter can only be re-weighed after all lifters in the same body weight category have been weighed once.
 Lifters trying to make weight may be reweighed as often as time and orderly progression allows.
 A lifter may only be weighed outside the time limit of one one-half hour if he presents himself within the time limit, but due to the number of liters trying to make weight, he is denied the opportunity of mounting the scales.
 He may then be allowed one reweigh at the discretion of the judges.

-H. Lifters may only compete in the weight class in which they qualify at the official weigh-in.
+- H. Lifters may only compete in the weight class in which they qualify at the official weigh-in.
 At all regional and state meets, lifters must lift in the weight class in which they have qualified.
-Failure to make proper weight will eliminate the lifter from competition.

-- If two lifters register the same body weight at the weigh-in and eventually achieve the same total at the end of the competition, they will be reweighed and the lighter person will take precedence over the heavier person.
+Failure to make proper weight will eliminate the lifter from competition. - If two lifters register the same body weight at the weigh-in and eventually achieve the same total at the end of the competition, they will be reweighed and the lighter person will take precedence over the heavier person.
 However, if they still weigh the same after re-weighing, they will then share the placing, and each receives an award.
-In such circumstances, the same procedure will be adopted to determine the record holder. - J. Starting weights shall be declared by the lifter at the weigh-in for all three lifts and may not be changed after the lifter's card is turned in. - K. Early weigh-in will only be allowed at regional and state meets.
+In such circumstances, the same procedure will be adopted to determine the record holder.
+At the regional meet, any lifters who tie at second place will re-weigh for awards and team points but both lifters would advance to compete at the state meet. - J. Opening weights shall be declared by the lifter at the weigh-in for all three lifts (squat, bench and deadlift) and may not be changed after the lifter's card is turned in. - K. Early weigh-in will only be allowed at regional and state meets.
 Invitational meets shall have a single weigh-in time, and said weigh-in shall take place on the day of the invitational.